 The Renew Subscription page allows you to renew your subscription to TroopWebHost.
 It is only accessible to users with Site Administrator or Treasurer privileges.
 You can access it through Administration → Renew Subscription To TroopWebHost.

-There are two ways to renew your subscription:
+There are three ways to renew your subscription:

 Clicking the PayPal Buy Now button will direct your browser to the PayPal website.
-You can then use a credit card or log in to a PayPal account in order to proceed.
-You do not have to create a PayPal account in order to use this payment method.
+You can then log in to your PayPal account to complete the payment.

 When paying by check, you will be directed to a form on TroopWebHost.org.
 You can fill out this form, print it, and mail it with a check to the address provided.